RTEMS/rtems-docs/posix-users/process_creation_and_execution.rst

 .. list-table::
  :class: rtems-table

- * - ``ENOSYS``
+ * - ``0``
-   - This routine is not supported by RTEMS.
+   - This routine is a non-functional stub.

 **DESCRIPTION:**

-This routine is not supported by RTEMS.
+This routine is non-functional stub.

 **NOTES:**

-NONE
+The POSIX specification for ``pthread_atfork()`` does not address the behavior when in a single process environment.
+Originally, the RTEMS implementation returned -1 and set errno to ``ENOSYS``.
+This was an arbitrary decision part with no basis from the wider POSIX community.
+The FACE Technical Standard includes profiles without multiple process support and defined the behavior in a single process environment to return 0.
+Logically, the application can register atfork handlers but they will never be invoked.

 .. _wait: